-2017 Oscar Nominations Announced: La La Land Leads with 14 Nominations
+2017 Oscar Nominations Announced: ‘La La Land’ Leads With 14 Nominations

 Best Actress in a Supporting Role

-Viola Davis –Fences, Naomie Harris – Moonlight, Nicole Kidman – Lion, Octavia Spencer – Hidden Figures, Michelle Williams – Manchester by the Sea
+Viola Davis – Fences, Naomie Harris – Moonlight, Nicole Kidman – Lion, Octavia Spencer – Hidden Figures, Michelle Williams – Manchester by the Sea

 Cinematography